 The Picture Exchange Communication System is essential for non-verbal (and barely verbal) children with autism.
 It can help aleviate a lot of frustration for your child and yourself.
 But the benefits of PECS extend far beyond the relief of frustration.

-This system: • Teaches communication and interaction
+• Teaches communication and interaction

 • Teaches proper sequencing of words to form sentences